Mr John Juriansz

 Deputy Dean - School Of Law,

 Dean's Unit - School Of Law

-John Juriansz joined the Western Sydney University Law School in 2006 where he is Director Academic Program LLB and lectures in Remedies and Moot Court.
-John is admitted as a Legal Practitioner of the Supreme Court of New South Wales and of the High Court of Australia.
-He holds a Bachelor of Arts (History and Political Science) from the University of Western Ontario, a Graduate Diploma in Social Science from the University of New England, a Bachelor of Laws (First Class Honours) from Western Sydney University and a Master of Public Policy from the University of Sydney.
-John is currently pursuing a PhD dissertation at the University of Sydney, commenced in 2010.
-Prior to joining WSU, John was a Senior Lawyer at Gilbert + Tobin Lawyers where he engaged in the practice areas of Commercial Litigation and White Collar Crime (2005-2006).
-Between 2001 and 2005, John was a Solicitor at King & Wood Mallesons where he practiced in the areas of Dispute Resolution and Mergers & Acquisitions.
-In 2003, John was seconded to MLC Limited in the capacity of general legal counsel.
-From 2005 to 2006, John was a Committee Member of the Litigation, Law & Practice Committee of the Law Society of New South Wales.
-In 2001, John was an intern at the Australian Law Reform Commission where he was engaged in the drafting of Report 92 (The Judicial Power of the Commonwealth: A Review of the Judiciary Act 1903 and Related Legislation).
+John Juriansz is Deputy Dean of the School of Law and lectures in Remedies, Legal Technology and Advanced Legal Negotiation.
+John is admitted as a Legal Practitioner of the Supreme Court of New South Wales and of the High Court of Australia and holds a Bachelor of Arts (History and Political Science) from the University of Western Ontario, a Graduate Diploma in Social Science from the University of New England, a Bachelor of Laws (First Class Honours) from Western Sydney University and a Master of Public Policy from the University of Sydney.
+Prior to joining WSU, John was a Senior Lawyer at Gilbert + Tobin Lawyers where he engaged in the practice areas of Commercial Litigation and White Collar Crime, a Solicitor in Dispute Resolution and Mergers & Acquisitions at King & Wood Mallesons (including a secondment to MLC Limited in the capacity of general legal counsel), a Committee Member of the Litigation, Law & Practice Committee of the Law Society of New South Wales, and an intern at the Australian Law Reform Commission.

 This information has been contributed by Mr Juriansz.

 - Master of Public Policy University of Sydney

 - Bachelor of Laws (Hon) University of Western Sydney